reusabit/awsmfa/README.md

 ~/.aws/config
 ```
-[myaccountPermanent]
+[myaccountPerm]
 output = json
 mfa_serial = arn:aws:iam::REDACTED_ACCOUNT_NUMBER:mfa/REDACTED_USER_NAME
 user_arn = arn:aws:iam::REDACTED_ACCOUNT_NUMBER:user/REDACTED_USER_NAME

 [myaccount]
 region = us-west-2
-source_profile = myaccountPermanent
+source_profile = myaccountPerm
 ```

 The pair of files contains two profiles.

-The credentials under the "myaccountPermanent" profile are the permanent credentials as configured in the AWS console.
+The credentials under the "myaccountPerm" profile are the permanent credentials as configured in the AWS console.
 These are used when obtaining the temporary session credentials.